 1. All composite phenomena are impermanent.

 2. All contaminated things and events are unsatisfactory (all emotions are [or arise from dualism and are] painful).

 3. All phenomena are empty and selfless (without inherent existence);

 4. Nirvana is beyond extremes (or beyond description);

-Dependent Origination is a fancy phrase for the fact that all things, all phenomenon – the world of appearances, the illusory universe we seem to live and love in – is completely interconnected, and this is all happening now, in a timeless and spaceless way that’s impossible to explain.
-Nothing is separate from anything else and all arises in a seeming causal way, even though cause and effect can’t really be true (if you think about it, since there’s nothing that’s not just mental in it: nothing in the world of the senses that can show it).
+Dependent Origination is a fancy phrase for the fact that all things, all phenomenon – the world of appearances, the illusory universe we seem to live and love in – is completely interconnected and inseparable, both causally and as one timeless spaceless unity, and this is all happening now, in a way that’s impossible to explain.
+Further, cause and effect can’t really be true: if you think about it, meditate on it, there’s nothing that’s not just mental in causality: nothing in the world of the senses that can show it.

 Anyway, I re-read what I write, and it was boring and too abstract, so wrote something more down-on-the-ground and hard-hitting, meets you where you are in life.
 It turns out, according to what i read, that the 4 Seals are a synopsis or summary of Buddhist philosophy, so I can rightly call my essay:

 Buddhism in a Nutshell for the Man (or Woman) On The Street

 or something like that …